-This week's Filmmaker Spotlight is on Daniel Gomes of the short film, Abstraction.
-Get to know Gomes' work, learn about his latest project, inspirations and catch a few tips for filmmakers just starting out.
+This week's NewFilmmakersLA Spotlight is on Writer and Director Tomer Almagor of the film, 9 Full Moons.
+Get to know Almagor's work, learn about the latest project, inspirations and catch a few tips for filmmakers just starting out.

 Tell us a little bit about your project and how long you’ve been working on it.